Covariate-adjusted win statistics in randomized clinical trials with ordinal outcomes: Introduction

 \section{Introduction}

 Ordinal outcomes are common in randomized clinical trials (RCTs) and are often comprised of multiple, monotonically ordered categories that do not necessarily align with a quantifiable distance \citep{Selman2023review}.
-For example, the FLU-IVIG trial \citep{Peterson2017ordinal} considers an ordinal endpoint constructed with 6 mutually exclusive categories: (1) death; (2) intensive care unit (ICU) hospitalization (in ICU); (3) non-ICU hospitalization, requiring supplemental oxygen; (4) non-ICU hospitalization, not requiring supplemental oxygen; (5) discharged from the hospital but unable to resume normal activities; and (6) discharged from the hospital with resumption of normal activities.
-In the High-dose Erythropoietin for Asphyxia and Encephalopathy (HEAL) study \citep{Wu2022trial}, a prespecified secondary outcome is a four-level ordinal outcome consisting of: (1) death; (2) moderate or severe neurodevelopmental impairment; (3) mild impairment; and (4) no impairment.
-Ordinal outcomes are attractive in clinical settings, as specific disease states can represent meaningfully distinct categories that may be of clinical importance to researchers.
-However, the statistical considerations for analyzing ordinal outcomes can often be more complicated than for other types of endpoints, such as binary outcomes, especially when it comes to defining an assumption-lean target parameter to quantify the treatment effect.
-While conventional analysis of ordinal outcomes is often based on parametric ordinal regression models (e.g., proportional odds model) with an odds ratio target parameter \citep{Uddin2024PO}, alternative summary measures such as the win ratio have also gained traction in the recent literature \citep{Pocock2012,Mao2018,Evans2020,Klok2023}.
+For example, the FLU-IVIG trial \citep{Peterson2017ordinal} considered an ordinal outcome constructed with six mutually exclusive categories: (1) death; (2) intensive care unit (ICU) hospitalization (in ICU); (3) non-ICU hospitalization, requiring supplemental oxygen; (4) non-ICU hospitalization, not requiring supplemental oxygen; (5) discharged from the hospital but unable to resume normal activities; and (6) discharged from the hospital with resumption of normal activities.
+The categories were defined to delineate clear improvement and worsening in patient status and to yield a sufficient spread of the data for showing benefit due to intravenous hyperimmune immunoglobulin.
+Ordinal outcomes are useful in clinical settings, as specific disease states can represent meaningfully distinct categories that may be of clinical importance to researchers.
+However, the statistical considerations for analyzing ordinal outcomes can often be more complicated, especially when it comes to defining an assumption-lean target parameter to quantify the treatment effect.
+Conventional methods are often based on parametric ordinal regression models (e.g., proportional odds model) with an odds ratio target parameter \citep{Uddin2024PO}; however, if the proportional odds assumption fails to hold, the estimated odds ratio may be subject to bias with ambiguous interpretation.
+Instead, alternative summary estimands/measures such as the win ratio \citep{Pocock2012,Mao2018,Klok2023}, win odds (WO) \citep{Dong2020wo} --- a modification of WR to include ties, and win difference (WD, or net benefit) \citep{buyse2010generalized} have gained traction in recent years. \cite{Evans2020} showed that the win ratio can more optimally inform patient treatment, enhance the understanding of the totality of intervention effects on patients, and potentially provide efficiencies over standard analyses in a randomized clinical trial.